salesforcecli/plugin-devops-center/messages/commonFlags.md

 # errors.NoDefaultDoceEnv

-You must specify the DevOps Center org username by indicating the -c flag on the command line or by setting the target-devops-center configuration variable.
+You must specify the DevOps Center org username by indicating the --devops-center-username flag on the command line or by setting the target-devops-center configuration variable.